bycaroline/Spring_ShopInventory/README.md

 ## Shop Inventory Project

-This is a shop inventory project I created using Java, Spring Web, Spring data JPA, h2 database and ThymeLeaf.
+This is project I created using Java, Spring Web, Spring data JPA, h2 database and ThymeLeaf.
+It is a shop inventory and has a simple frontend to see the items in the shop and which items are low in stock.
+All CRUD operations are set up but only a few are currently set up in the frontend.
+These are create a new item and to see which items are low in stock.

 ## Models

-The model is a simple class that contains the attributes of the object.In this case it is the shop item.
+The prroject has one model and it is a simple class that contains the attributes of the object.In this case it is the shop item.
 Item has the following attributes:
 * id
 * name